 If your contractor wants their check made out to a business name and writes this name on line 2 of the form, then an EIN number in Part I is required.
 Just remember: Businesses have EINs; people have SSNs.

 As you can see on line 3 of the form there are various types of business entities listed.
 The most confusion we see circles around LLCs and rightly so because some LLCs may need a 1099-MISC while others may not.
 An LLC with only 1 member/owner is a single-member LLC and for these purposes considered an individual.
 See the Individual section above, but note this is the one time where an “Individual” might have both a SSN and an EIN.
 You can make the check out to the business in this case if an EIN is provided.

 An LLC could otherwise be a partnership or a corporation.
 If the LLC box is checked on the second row of line 3 the tax classification must also be written in.
 Partnerships do need a 1099.
 Corporations of the S or C variety do not need a 1099.
 If the LLC identifies as either a partnership or a corporation then line 2 must be filled in and an EIN must be provided.

 Regardless of business type, all forms should be signed.

 Other Related Best Practices

 When creating a new vendor in QuickBooks, enter their SSN or EIN into the vendor details area.
-This way, when you or your accountant go to process 1099s at year end, the information is already entered.
-In the worst cast scenario where you are paying someone without obtaining the W-9, at least tick the box within the vendor details area so tracking of the vendor occurs.
-This will bring the vendor into the QuickBooks 1099s wizard at year end and make you aware of the missing SSN or EIN.
+This way, when you or your accountant go to process 1099s at year-end, the information is already entered.
+In the worst case scenario where you are paying someone without obtaining the W-9, at least tick the box within the vendor details area so tracking of the vendor occurs.
+This will bring the vendor into the QuickBooks 1099s wizard at year-end and make you aware of the missing SSN or EIN.

 When is My 1099 Due?